-- Tote investigate the feasibility of revising medical and/or dental coverage and/or plan(s and strategies to integrate wellness program participation into benefit insurance cost structure, including FSA debit cards., and - To address legislative changes to health insurance legislation, including, but not limited to, the Affordable Care Act.
+- A. To continue ongoing discussions regarding cost structures as a part of an overall strategy to maintain balanced enrollment in County plans, - B. To investigate the feasibility of revising medical and/or dental coverage and/or plan(s and strategies to integrate wellness program participation into benefit insurance cost structure, and - C. To address legislative changes to health insurance legislation, including, but not limited to, the Affordable Care Act.

-The Benefits Committee will be composed of County and labor representatives, not to exceed two (2) representatives from Formatted: Condensed by 0.15 pt each participating labor organization and four (4) County representatives.
+The Benefits Committee will be composed of County and labor representatives, not to exceed two (2) representatives from each participating labor organization and four (4) County representatives.